abigail-cho/writers-portfolio/adding-utm-parameters.md

 > **Note**
 >
 > You can't have more than one of each type of UTM parameter per URL.
 For example, you can't have two `utm_source`s in one URL.
 However, you can add each unique UTM parameter in any order you want.
-There are five different types of UTM parameters, which means you can hve up to five UTM parameters in one URL if you use each of them.
+There are five different types of UTM parameters, which means you can have up to five UTM parameters in one URL if you use each of them.

 10. Click ████.